-The increase in total loans from December 31, 2020, was primarily due to growth in the real estate mortgage and production and intermediate-term loan portfolios.
+The increase in total loans from December 31, 2021, was primarily due to growth in the agribusiness, real estate mortgage, and production and intermediateterm loan portfolios.

 We have sold to AgriBank participation interests in certain loans as part of a pool program.
-The total outstanding participation interests in this program were \$11.8 million, \$13.9 million, and \$18.6 million at December 31, 2021, 2020, and 2019, respectively.
+The total outstanding participation interests in this program were \$10.3 million, \$11.8 million, and \$13.9 million at December 31, 2022, 2021, and 2020, respectively.